JuliaJohns/Jekyll/myblog/overview.md

 title: API Overview
 toc: false
 last_updated: Feb 26, 2019
 summary: "This page is a rough example of an outline for API overview documentation.
-This is an experiment to test publishing tools, so the content on these pages is just for illustration and may not make sense."
+This is an experiment to test publishing tools.
+The content is just theoretical placeholder text."
-sidebar: home_sidebar
 permalink: overview.html
 layout: page
 ---